 A non-United States stockholder that receives a distribution which (1) is not attributable to gain from our sale or exchange of "United States real property interests" (defined below) and (2) we do not designate as a capital gain dividend (or retained capital gain) will recognize ordinary income to the extent of our current or accumulated earnings and profits.
 A withholding tax equal to 30% of the gross amount of the distribution ordinarily will apply unless an applicable tax treaty reduces or eliminates the tax.
 Under some treaties, lower withholding rates on dividends do not apply, or do not apply as favorably to, dividends from REITs.
-However, a non- United States stockholder generally will be subject to federal income tax at graduated rates on any distribution treated as effectively connected with the non-United States stockholder's conduct of a United States stockholder may, in addition, be subject to the 30% branch profits tax.
+However, a non- United States stockholder generally will be subject to federal income tax at graduated rates on any distribution treated as effectively connected with the non-United States stockholder's conduct of a United States trade or business, in the same manner as United States stockholders are taxed on distributions.
+A corporate non-United States stockholder may, in addition, be subject to the 30% branch profits tax.
 We plan to withhold United States income tax at the rate of 30% on the gross amount of any distribution paid to a non-United States stockholder unless:

-- a lower treaty rate applies and the non-United States stockholder provides us with an IRS Form W-8BEN evidencing eligibility for that reduced rate; or - the non-United States stockholder provides us with an IRS Form W-8ECI claiming that the distribution is effectively connected income.
+- a lower treaty rate applies and the non-United States stockholder provides us with an IRS Form W-8BEN evidencing eligibility for that reduced rate; - the non-United States stockholder provides us with an IRS Form W-8ECI claiming that the distribution is effectively connected income.